danyeaw/danyeaw.github.io/about-me/index.md

-I'm currently Functional Safety Supervisor for Ford Motor Company, which means I help design how complex automated and electrified technologies work together to be a safe system.
+I'm currently Functional Safety Supervisor for Ford Motor Company, which means I help design how complex automated and electrified technologies work together to be a safe systems.
 I live near Detroit, MI, and I love its underdog spirit.
 I am originally from California.
 Prior to this, I served as a submarine officer in the U.S. Navy.